codefellows/portland-201d3/ProjectWeekGuide.md

 - At least one &lt;canvas&gt; element, with data rendered in the canvas.
 You can use a charting library, or write your own drawing routines.

-- Layout/styling (borrowed from Lab 9)
+- Layout / styling (borrowed from Lab 9)
   - Create and use a CSS file for all styling.
 Avoid using style tags or inline styling in your HTML code.
   - Change the position, margin, padding, color, background-color, and opacity of at least one element.
   - Render at least one visible border and set its color, thickness, and border-radius.